michieltjampens/tios/core/code/scripts/readme.md

 # Content

 This folder contains bash scripts that automate the whole build process.
-Do note that you'll probably have to chmod +x then to use.
+Do note that you'll probably have to chmod +x them to use.

 * build_all.sh
   * run build_tfa.sh